rdkcmf/rdk-aamp/README.txt

-disablePlaylistIndexEvent=1    disables generation of playlist indexed event by AAMP on tune/trickplay/seek enableSubscribedTags=1    Specifies if subscribedTags[] and timeMetadata events are enabled during HLS parsing, default value: 1 (true) map-mpd=<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd) dash-ignore-base-url-if-slash If present, disables dash BaseUrl value if it is / .
-Sample - http://assets.player.xcal.tv/super8sapcc/index.mpd fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. map-m3u8=<domain / host to map> Remap DASH MPD playback url to HLS m3u8 url for matching domain/host string (.mpd to .m3u8) min-init-cache	Video duration to be cached before playing in seconds.
+disablePlaylistIndexEvent=1    disables generation of playlist indexed event by AAMP on tune/trickplay/seek enableSubscribedTags=1    Specifies if subscribedTags[] and timeMetadata events are enabled during HLS parsing, default value: 1 (true) map-mpd=<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd) dash-ignore-base-url-if-slash If present, disables dash BaseUrl value if it is / fog-dash=1	Implies fog has support for dash, so no "defogging" when map-mpd is set. map-m3u8=<domain / host to map> Remap DASH MPD playback url to HLS m3u8 url for matching domain/host string (.mpd to .m3u8) min-init-cache	Video duration to be cached before playing in seconds.